Elizabeth Turtle: Education

-Turtle earned her B.S. in physics from the Massachusetts Institute of Technology in 1989.
-She earned her Ph.D. in planetary science from the University of Arizona in 1998.
+Elizabeth Turtle grew up in Wellesley, Massachusetts.
+She went to college at the Massachusetts Institute of Technology and earned her B.S. in physics in 1989.
+During her undergraduate studies, she was most passionate about the course on planetary science there, and especially robotic exploration.
+She decided to do her graduate studies in the University of Arizona’s Lunar and Planetary Laboratory and earned her Ph.D. in planetary science from the University of Arizona in 1998.

 Research

-After earning her Ph.D., Turtle worked at the university in the Department of Planetary Sciences and at the Planetary Science Institute in Tucson, Arizona.
-She joined the Applied Physics Laboratory at Johns Hopkins University in Baltimore, Maryland in 2006.
+After earning her Ph.D., Turtle worked at the University of Arizona’s Lunar and Planetary Laboratory and at the Planetary Science Institute in Tucson, Arizona.
+She joined the Applied Physics Laboratory at Johns Hopkins University in Laurel, Maryland in 2006.

 Turtle was an associate of the imaging team on the Galileo mission and an associate of the imaging and RADAR teams on the Cassini mission.
 She also serves as a co-investigator working with the camera on board the Lunar Reconnaissance Orbiter spacecraft.
 She has co-authored many scholarly articles about planetary impact features, surface processes, and planetary imaging and mapping.

 Turtle is the Principal Investigator on the Europa Imaging System (EIS) instrument, which was selected for inclusion on the Europa Clipper to the moon Europa.
-She is also the principal investigator of the Dragonfly spacecraft, a mission proposal to the 2017 NASA New Frontiers mission solicitation, which was selected on 27 June 2019.
+She is also the principal investigator of the Dragonfly rotorcraft, a mission proposal to the 2017 NASA New Frontiers mission solicitation, which was selected on 27 June 2019.
 The mission entails a relocatable dual-quadcopter lander to investigate the surface composition and meteorology of Titan.

+Publications and talks

 In 2020, Turtle gave a Ted Talk on Titan, titled What Saturn's most mysterious moon could teach us about the origins of life.

 Turtle is the primary author on dozens of scientific publications and co-author on many more.
+Below is a selection of some of her most cited articles, published as a first author: